Nikhil2001/Network-management-with-snmp/README.md

 corresponding rates where inserted in INFLUXDB database and rates are observed in GRAFANA for rate visualisation/Graph

-3.Traphandler and Traplistning system was developed to manage devices using python
+prober and grafana folder contains scripts related to above topic 3.Traphandler and Traplistning system was developed to manage devices using python